Leila Seth: Career

 Immediately after the London Bar, Leila and Prem Seth moved back to India, where Leila began to practice law in Patna.
 She initially worked under a senior lawyer named Sachin Chaudhary.
 She also worked as a junior to Ashoke Kumar Sen. She worked at the Patna High Court for 10 years.
 She has spoken about the discriminatory attitudes she had to face for being a woman in the male-dominated field of law.
 She recounted how she would initially not get a lot of work, as people did not think a woman lawyer would be capable of handling it.

 Leila Seth handled diverse cases, from Tax matters (Income Tax, Sales Tax, Excise and Customs), to Company Law, Constitutional Law, Civil, Criminal cases and also Matrimonial suits and public interest litigations.
 After practicing at the Patna High Court for 10 years, Leila Seth moved to the Delhi High Court in 1972 and worked with original civil petitions, criminal matters, company petitions, revisions and appeals.
 In the same year, she launched her Supreme Court practice, handling tax matters, writ petitions and constitutional civil and criminal appeals.
 She was also on the panel of lawyers for the West Bengal government in the Supreme Court from June 1974.
 On 10 January 1977, she was designated as a senior advocate by the Supreme Court.

 In 1978, Leila Seth became a Judge of the Delhi High Court, breaking the glass ceiling by becoming the first woman to do so.
+She later served as Acting Chief Justice of Delhi High Court twice in 1990 and 1991.
 Her career continued to rise as she became the Chief Justice of Himachal Pradesh High Court, again the first woman to be the Chief Justice of a State High Court.

 Leila Seth chaired various judicial and humanitarian institutions.
 She was a member of the 15th Law Commission of India from 1997 to 2000, during which time she spearheaded the campaign to give daughters inheritance rights over ancestral property in the Hindu Succession Act (1956).
 She also served as the Chair of the Commonwealth Human Rights Initiative (CHRI) for several years.
 She served on the Humanities jury for the Infosys Prize from 2012 to 2016.

 Justice Seth was also a part of various enquiry commissions, one of which was responsible for studying the effects of the television serial, Shaktiman (about a popular superhero) on children.
 Shaktiman was a popular TV series for children and it was the center of controversy because many children set themselves on fire or threw themselves off buildings hoping that Shaktiman would come and rescue them.
 She was also the single-member of the Justice Leila Seth Commission which enquired into the custodial death of businessman Rajan Pillai, or popularly known as "Biscuit Baron".

 Significantly, Justice Seth was a part of the three member Justice Verma Commission instituted after the 2012 Delhi gang rape case to look into an overhaul of rape laws in India.